ZanzyTHEbar/ESP32GreenHouseTowerDIY-Docs/vitepress/docs/src/pages/firmware_guide/mdns.md

 By default, the name of the device is `greenhousetower`, however you can change it to whatever you want.

 ::: warning Change the name
-Since you have two ESP32 devices, you need to make sure that the name of the device is different for each device.
-If you do not change the name of the device, you will not be able to connect to both devices at the same time.
+If you have more than one ESP32 device using this firmware, you need to make sure that the name of the device is different for each device.
+If you do not change the name of the device, you will not be able to connect to both devices at the same time, as they will conflict with each other.
 :::

 ### Connect to the device